RIVeR-Lab/wpi_jaco/README.md

 This package servers as an alternative to [jaco-arm](https://github.com/Kinovarobotics/jaco-ros).

 ### Notes about the JACO2
 This package now supports the JACO2 as well as the JACO and the MICO.
 Simply change the arm name in the wpi_jaco_wrapper arm.launch file from "jaco" to "jaco2", and the correct parameters will be loaded.
 Presently there is no description package for the jaco2 (see [jaco_description](jaco_description) or [mico_description](jaco_description) as examples for Kinova's other arms), and no MoveIt! configuration yet, but the other functionality should work with the new model of the arm.
-More details coming soon...
+More details on the [wpi_jaco ROS wiki page](http://wiki.ros.org/wpi_jaco)...

 ### Contributing